 Our Go-to-Market Certified: Masters course will give you all the information and knowledge you need to up your GTM game.

-Delivered by Yoni Solomon, Chief Marketing Officer at Uptime.com, this course provides you with everything you need to design, launch, and measure an impactful Go-to-Market strategy.
+Delivered by Yoni Solomon, VP of Product Marketing at Gympass and former Director of Product Marketing at G2, this course provides you with everything you need to design, launch, and measure an impactful Go-to-Market strategy.

 🚀 Grasp a proven product launch formula that’s equal parts comprehensive, repeatable, creative, and collaborative.